 Explore Bruce Munro’s Field of Light

 You would, perhaps, assume that after the sun sets at Uluru, its allure dwindles, but that’s not the case.
 After dark, the mesmerising Field of Light art installation comes alive with a display that the Daily Telegraph has called “completely beguiling”.
 Spanning the size of seven football fields the desert is illuminated by a rainbow of colour, emanating from 50,000 flower-like lightbulbs.
-The installation is in place until 31st December 2020 so be sure to include this in your Australian holiday.
+The once-temporary installation has been so popular that it's been extended indefinitely, so be sure to include this in your Australian holiday!

 Dine under the desert stars